stephenmartindale/kgs-leben/README.md

   * [Sass](http://sass-lang.com/) for convenient and maintainable style-sheets
   * [TypeScript](http://www.typescriptlang.org/) provides type-safety for scripts and insulates the code-base from obscure JavaScript quirks
   * [Gulp](http://gulpjs.com/) is used as a flexible and scriptable build system
+  * [Mocha](https://mochajs.org/) provides a framework for testing domain models and algorithms

 ##Building the Source